gocd/docs.go.cd/user/api/stages_api.md

 This API provides the ability to cancel an active stage of a pipeline.
 The API needs the name of the pipeline and name of the stage to perform cancellation.

+**Note:** The ```scheduled_date``` field in the response is in UNIX timestamp format.
+It records the number of milliseconds since the UNIX epoch date of 01 JAN 1970.
+To read more about this value and see examples of how to convert it to other formats including human readable form (for various languages) see http://www.epochconverter.com/.
+Be aware it may be necessary to convert to seconds first.

-Security Note: The user invoking the API should have sufficient permission to operate on the pipeline.
+**Security Note:** The user invoking the API should have sufficient permission to operate on the pipeline.

 | URL format | HTTP Verb | Data | Explanation |
 |------------|-----------|------|-------------|